-Installation, maintenance, or removal of the antenna and hardware described in this manual requires qualified and experienced personnel.
+Installation, maintenance, or removal of the hardware described in this manual requires qualified and experienced personnel.
 Kratos installation instructions are written for such personnel.
 Qualified personnel MUST perform proper installation and maintenance of the equipment, and MUST verify the condition of the equipment at initial installation and periodically thereafter.

-NOTE: Kratos Antenna Solutions Corporation is NOT liable or responsible for results of improper or unsafe installation and maintenance practices.
+NOTE: Kratos is NOT liable or responsible for results of improper or unsafe installation and maintenance practices.
 All designs, specifications, and availability of products are subject to change without notice.